safing/docs/spn/alpha/status.md

   <img src="/assets/img/icons/info.svg">
   <p>
     <b>
-      Please be aware that there are not enough users and servers during this testing phase in order to protect you from trivial VPN traffic analysis.
       Treat the SPN as a VPN in your threat model for now.
+Please be aware that there are not enough users and servers during the alpha phase in order to protect you from VPN traffic analysis.
     </b>
   </p>
 </div>